almaraz333/go-pokedex-cli/README.md

 ## Features

-- **Explore the Pokémon Universe:** Browse through a comprehensive list of Pokémon.
+- **Explore the Pokémon Universe:** Browse through a comprehensive list of areas from the Pokemon universe.
 - **Catch Pokémon:** Engage in the classic experience of catching Pokémon.
 - **Personal Pokédex:** View and manage your collection of Pokémon in a personalized Pokédex.